eddieoz/bitBingo/docs/whitepaper.md

 ### 4.1 Data Privacy

-While bitRaffle ensures transparency, it also raises privacy considerations:
+While bitBingo ensures transparency, it also raises privacy considerations:
 - Participant data stored on IPFS is publicly accessible.
 - Users should be mindful about the personal information included in participant files.
 - Future improvements could incorporate privacy-preserving techniques while maintaining verifiability.